astronomer/docs/software_versioned_docs/version-0.28/upgrade-astro-cli.md

 For users making continuous changes to an Astro project locally, the Astro CLI now supports a new `astro dev restart` command.
 With this new command, you no longer need to run `astro dev stop` followed by `astro dev start` when you're testing locally.

-For more information, see [CLI Command Reference](cli-reference.md#astro-dev-restart).
+For more information, see [CLI command reference](cli-reference.md#astro-dev-restart).

 ### New command to run DAG unit tests with pytest

 You can now run custom unit tests for all DAGs in your Astro project with `astro dev pytest`, a new Astro CLI command that uses [pytest](https://docs.pytest.org/en/7.1.x/contents.html#), a common testing framework for Python.
 As part of this change, new Astro projects created with `astro dev init` now include a `tests` directory, which includes one example unit test built by Astronomer.

 In addition to running tests locally, you can also run `astro dev pytest` as part of the deploy process to Astronomer Software.
-For more information, see [CLI Command Reference](cli-reference.md#astro-dev-pytest).
+For more information, see [CLI command reference](cli-reference.md#astro-dev-pytest).

 ### New command to parse DAGs for errors

 The new `astro dev parse` command allows you to run a basic test against your Astro project to ensure that your DAGs are able to to render in the Airflow UI.
 This includes the DAG integrity test that is run with `astro dev pytest`, which checks that your DAGs are able to to render in the Airflow UI.
 Now, you can quickly run `astro dev parse` and see import and syntax errors directly in your terminal without having to restart all Airflow services locally.

 For more complex testing, Astronomer recommends using `astro dev pytest` to run custom tests in your project.
-For more information on `astro dev parse`, see the [CLI Command Reference](cli-reference.md#astro-dev-parse).
+For more information on `astro dev parse`, see the [CLI command reference](cli-reference.md#astro-dev-parse).

 ## Breaking changes

 This topic contains all information related to breaking changes included in Astro CLI version 1.0+ relative to version 0.28 and below.

 This topic does not include information about new features and changes that are not breaking.
-For a summary of all changes, see the [CLI Release Notes](cli-release-notes.md).
+For a summary of all changes, see the [CLI release notes](cli-release-notes.md).

 ### Podman is no longer supported